The Florida Travel Guide

 - If you are camping, be aware of snakes.
 Fuel oil repels them around a campground.

-- Log sleeves will help keep the sun off and lower the bug risk.
+- Log sleeves will help keep the sun off and keep the “swamp angels” at bay.

 - If you are hiking, make sure you have a map.
 You will not be able to rely on cell service in many areas of the Everglades.